spywhere/vscode-guides/README.md

 // Hide active indentation guides in selections.
 "guides.active.hideOnSelection": true,

+// Shift active indentations by a level.
+This will also render an extra indentation guide.
+"guides.active.extraIndent": false,

 // Enable stack indentation guides in addition to normal indentation guides.
 "guides.stack.enabled": true,